dmidk/cice-evp1d/README.md

 All input data required for running these benchmarks have been generated and provided by DMI in 2022.
 The input data is based both on the current operational setup at DMI and a setup based on the Regional Arctic Model system (RASM).
 The variations of the EVP kernel implementations are all based on the upstream CICE implementation which is extracted in the file (src/bench\_v0.F90).
 This repository contains the files needed for standalone tests of the 1d evp solver implemented in CICE.

+# Source code

+The source files are split into three groups:

+- *wrapper files* that ensure declaration of arrays, initialization, IO handling, timers, OpenMP init etc. This is write-once code solely useful for supporting current driver files with sufficient infrastructure.

+- *driver files* that are used to run the EVP benchmarks, i.e. they call code that will ensure proper runtime initialization based on the namelist settings and they have timers around the benchmark and exposes how EVP is supposed to be called.
+There is one driver file per EVP implementation and some driver files include both a CPU and a GPU version.
+The driver files all have the prefix bench in their filename.

+- *evp files* these are the files that contain the EVP code.
+They are all based on the upstream version found in bench-v0.F90.
+There is one file for each EVP implementation and some of the files contain both a CPU and a GPU version.
+The name of these files matches the name of the driver files.

 # Building

 ```